usertoken/nebula/README.md

 # Nebula - libsodium-wrappers
 ----------
-- This version is patched to us libsodium-wrappers instead of sodium-native
+- This version is patched to use libsodium-wrappers instead of sodium-native